JaiSharma1710/fulebuddy_project/README.md

 # Fulebuddy

-Fulebuddy is a full-stack task management application built with the MERN stack, containerized with Docker, and authenticated with Firebase.
+Fulebuddy is a full-stack task management application built with the MERN stack, containerized with Docker, and authenticated with JWT (stored in cookies).

 ## Features

--   User authentication with Firebase (email and password)
+-   User authentication with JWT (email and password)
 -   Create, read, update, and delete tasks
 -   Share tasks with other users
 -   Filter tasks by "All Tasks," "My Tasks," and "Shared Tasks"